 1. Bose Frames Audio Sunglasses

 Bose is one of the best audio manufacturers in the world, so it makes complete sense that they’re the ones to beat when it comes to Bluetooth shades.
 What we love about this design is that the audio produced is barely audible to anyone other than the wearer.
 As mentioned, tiny speakers are included in the back stems of the glasses closest to ear for subtlety.
 As with all of their products, the audio quality is great, but we’re also really happy with the quality of the sunglasses too; they’re shatter- and scratch-resistant, which is a better level of protection than most fashion-oriented frames.
 Furthermore, the shades themselves come in both a wayfarer and rounded style, so there’s something to fit a majority of face shapes.
 Discreet, stylish and quality?
 That’s a triple threat if we’ve ever heard of one.

-Right at $40, the Amener Bluetooth Audio sunglasses are a great entry level for those who want to see if Bluetooth sunglasses will be a good fit for them.
-Much like many of the other models on this list, these open audio frames are done in a timeless wayfarer-esque frame style for something that’s both functional and stylish.
-Complete with polarized lens and Bluetooth 5.0 functionality, they’ve got features that would normally jack up the price, but still manages to find a compelling sweet spot.
+Right at $40, the Gelete Smart Bluetooth Sunglasses are a great entry level for those who want to see if Bluetooth sunglasses will be a good fit for them.
+Much like many of the other models on this list, these open audio frames are done in a timeless Wayfarer-esque style for something that’s both functional and stylish.
+Complete with polarized lens and Bluetooth 5.0 functionality and IPX4 water resistance, they’ve got features that would normally jack up the price, but still manages to find a compelling sweet spot.